 Tom Horn and other nationally known prophecy teachers also quote mystics and pagan prophecy.
 However, I do not know of any major Bible prophecy teacher, other than Jack Van Impe, that believes these extra-biblical prophecies actually originate from God.
 These other Bible prophecy teachers would say the information comes from Satan.
 My beef with them is that Satan and his minions do not determine or control the future.

-Since Jack Van Impe has broadcast this “prophecy”, and has also put his own ending on the “prophecy” for all the world, I thought a little more balance was needed on the Internet about this “prophecy”.
+Since Jack Van Impe has broadcast this “prophecy”, and has also put his own ending on the “prophecy” for all the world to believe, I thought a little more balance was needed on the Internet about this “prophecy”.
 Otherwise, the next crop of turnips may just sell the farm and rot on a hilltop waiting for the Rapture.

 I have come up with six criticisms of the prophecy and what Van Impe suggests.
-(I think the criticisms made in the article that I linked to above are better researched and are better than the criticisms that I list, so you better read that article first.)
+(I think the criticisms made in the article that I linked to above are better researched and are better than the criticisms that I list, so you might read that article.)

 1. Other than what Schneider wrote, I have no reason to believe that Rabbi Judah Ben Samuel ever even gave such a prophecy.
 Should I just believe that this Pentecostal pastor even saw and could even translate such a document from the 13th century?
 Where is the document and any peer review of such a significant fulfilled prophecy?

-Why do I have the sneaky feeling that the good pastor constructed his thesis in hindsight to make whatever it is that he may have read to come out the way he thought it should be?
+Why do I have the sneaky feeling that pastor Riley constructed his thesis in hindsight to make whatever it is that he may have read to come out the way he thought it should be?
 This Pentecostal pastor may have just thought that he had divine help that makes his translation and backdating inerrant.
-We can’t be sure what was said by Rabbi Judah Ben Samuel, without the documentation, and the pastor offers none in his article.
-I am surprised that Israel Today even published it.
+We can’t be sure what was said by Rabbi Judah Ben Samuel, without the documentation, and pastor Riley offers none in his article.
+I am surprised that Israel Today even published something that could not be documented.

 2. We really do not even know that a Jubilee is 50 years.
 Many scholars believe the Jubilee cycle is 49 years because they believe the 50th year is also the first year of the next Jubilee cycle.
 If a Jubilee cycle is 49 years all the claims of fulfillment would be false.

-4. In one of my searches, I read that this Rabbi claimed to have talked directly with Elijah and he claimed to have received his information from Elijah.
-I do not know if that is actually documented somewhere or not as coming from Rabbi Ben Samuel, but if Ben Samuel talked to Elijah you would think that this Rabbi would have converted to Christianity and not prevented a child from being baptized into Christianity like reportedly has been documented by the Roman Catholic Church.
+4. In one of my searches, I read that Rabbi Judah Ben Samuel claimed to have talked directly with Elijah and he claimed to have received his information from Elijah.
+I do not know if that is actually documented somewhere or not as coming from Rabbi Ben Samuel, but if Ben Samuel talked to Elijah you would think that this Rabbi would have converted to Christianity.
+Instead, there is a claim that this Rabbi afterward prevented a child from being baptized into Christianity and that this has been documented by the Roman Catholic Church.

 5. The “prophecy” says that 2017 is a Jubilee.
 Jack Van Impe says he believes this Jubilee year will start the tribulation.
 It seems to me that the second coming and the thousand-year reign starts with a Jubilee.
 Therefore, there cannot be a 2017 Jubilee and just seven years later a 2024 Jubilee as well.
 The concept of a God determined Jubilee starting the tribulation does not even make sense.
 Some Jubilee!